TopThe signal-to-noise ratio for categorization and identification are positively correlated

 Signal = MUA, Time interval = [100;300) ms, Bin size = 200 ms, Total number of sites = 367

-The signal-to-noise ratio was defined as:
+The signal-to-noise ratio was defined as:where:

 sSNRg is the signal-to-noise ratio for site s and group/picture g